biomed-AI/CellFM/readme.md

 ## Tutorials

 We provide tutorials for CellFM applications.
+Checkpoints of our model are stored in [huggingface](https://huggingface.co/ShangguanNingyuan/CellFM).

 ### Tutorial 1: Cell Annotation